chanioxaris/devops-docker-mooc/Part1.md

 The Dockerfile is located [here](Part1/1.10/Dockerfile)

-Build a new image from our Dockerfile
+Build a new image from the Dockerfile.

 `$ docker build -t ex_1.10 .`